Life imprisonment

-A few countries allow for a minor to be given a lifetime sentence with no provision for eventual release; these include but are not limited to: Antigua and Barbuda, Argentina (only over the age of 16), Australia, Belize, Brunei, Cuba, Dominica, Saint Vincent and the Grenadines, the Solomon Islands, Sri Lanka, and the United States.
-According to a University of San Francisco School of Law study, only the U.S. had minors serving such sentences in 2008.
-In 2009, Human Rights Watch estimated that there were 2,589 youth offenders serving life sentences without the possibility for parole in the U.S. Since the start of 2020, that number has fallen to 1,465.
-The United States leads in life sentences (both adults and minors), at a rate of 50 people per 100,000 (1 out of 2,000) residents imprisoned for life.
+In some countries, young adults (18-21) may be able to receive life sentences without the possibility of parole.
+The use of those sentences has been the subject of continuous ethical, scientific, and legal debate.
+Should these youth be able to be sentenced to life without parole?
+There has been research in developmental neuroscience on maturity levels in the adolescent brain.
+Most of the research signifies that adolescent regions of the brain involved in impulse control and judgment are not developed to the extent they need to be to make sound decisions.
+These findings bring up discussions about how appropriate it is to send youth to life without parole.

-World view
+A few countries allow for a minor to be given a life sentence without parole; these include but are not limited to: Antigua and Barbuda, Argentina (only over the age of 16), Australia, Belize, Brunei, Cuba, Dominica, Saint Vincent and the Grenadines, the Solomon Islands, Sri Lanka, and the United States.
+According to a University of San Francisco School of Law study, only the US had minors serving such sentences in 2008.
+In 2009, Human Rights Watch estimated that there were 2,589 youth offenders serving life sentences without the possibility for parole in the US.
+Since the start of 2020, that number has fallen to 1,465.
+The United States has the highest population of prisoners serving life sentences for both adults and minors, at a rate of 50 people per 100,000 (1 out of 2,000) residents imprisoned for life.

 By country

-In a number of countries, life imprisonment has been effectively abolished.
+In several countries, life imprisonment has been effectively abolished.
 Many of the countries whose governments have abolished both life imprisonment and indefinite imprisonment have been culturally influenced or colonized by Spain or Portugal and have written such prohibitions into their current constitutional laws (including Portugal itself but not Spain).